 WHY WE DON’T RECOMMEND POINTS/BUYING DOWN RATES

 - Too Little Bang for the Buck: In the current market, borrowers typically only get about a 1/4 percent improvement in rate for paying a point.
 Hence, it takes about four years to recoup that point with interest savings.
 Borrowers often end up refinancing before they recoup their points, as discussed above and below.

 - Changing Rates, Changing Equity and Life Events: No matter how long people expect to keep their loans, we are always amazed by how soon they refinance for a variety of reasons, including the following:

 - Rates fall sooner than expected (like what has happened over the last several months);

 - The equity in their home increases and they want cash out or they want to eliminate Mortgage Insurance; and

 - Life events such as job changes or family size changes require different housing needs.

-- Cash Is King: One more reason not to pay points is that it requires more cash to close, and for many of our borrowers cash is all too tight in the first place.
-In addition, it is simply advisable to remain more liquid for a variety of reasons – home improvements, investments, unexpected expenses, etc.
+- Cash Is King: One more reason not to pay points is that it requires more cash to close, and for many of our borrowers, cash is all too tight in the first place.
+In addition, it is simply advisable to remain more liquid for a variety of reasons – home improvements, investment opportunities, unexpected expenses, lay-offs, etc.